meguid/TravisCI-Pipeline/README.md

-# travis-ci-example
+# Travis CI Pipelint for iOS
-An Example to Travis CI Pipeline
+Building a Continues Integration pipeline using Travis CI for iOS Applications.